-Mapping Competitors
+Map Competitors

-Likely Responses of Cmpetitors
+Likely Responses of Competitors

-- 5. Identify Service Category Critical Success Factors.
+- V. Identify Service Category Critical Success Factors.

-- 6. Identify and Map Strategic Groups.
+- VI.
+Identify and Map Strategic Groups.

-- 7. Provide a Synthesis.
+- VII.
+Provide a Synthesis.

-An extended example of a service area competitor analysis is provided at the end of this chapter for eye care services, Refractive Surgery (service category) in Charlotte, Mecklenburg County, North Carolina (service area).
-(See Perspective 3-8, Exhibits 3-8, 3-9, 3-10, and 3-11.)
-Students typically choose service categories such as home health, long-term care, rehabilitation, and so on.
-Service categories that are very competitive such as dentistry, plastic surgery, and ophthalmology are typically somewhat easier to do.
+An extended example of a service area competitor analysis is provided at the end of this chapter for Eye Care Services, Refractive Surgery (service category) in Charlotte, Mecklenburg County, North Carolina (service area).
+(See Perspective 3-7, Exhibits 3-8, 3-9, 3-10, and 3-11.)
+Students typically choose service categories such as a children's hospital, a cardiac unit in a hospital, home health, long-term care, rehabilitation, and so on.
+Service categories that are very competitive because of the large number of competitors, such as dentistry and plastic surgery, are typically somewhat easier to do (in that all aspects of the service area competitor analysis could be completed).
 The students often define a local service area that facilitates gathering the necessary general, economic, demographic, psychographic, health status, and competitor information.